11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 By looking for the good in tough situations, you can turn a negative experience into a positive one.
 By changing your perspective, you’ll find it easier to deal with what you’re going through.

 When you have unrealistic expectations, it’s easy to get disappointed and focus on what you don’t have.
-But when you adjust your expectations, it’s much easier to find gratitude.
+But when you adjust your expectations, finding gratitude is much easier.

 While it’s good to have high expectations, especially for yourself, setting expectations too high may unnecessarily set you up for failure.

-Instead of comparing yourself to others and what you don’t have, focus on your own journey and what you do have.
+Instead of comparing yourself to others and what you don’t have, focus on yourself, your own journey, and what you do have.

 When setting expectations for others, try to give them the benefit of the doubt.
 Remember that everyone is doing the best they can with what they have.
 If you expect too much from them, you’re bound to be disappointed.